nindekararyan-pixel/particle-universe-threejs/README.md

 ## ▶️ Running Locally

-The post-processing addons are loaded from a CDN at runtime, which some browsers block over CORS when a file is opened directly (`file://`).
+The post-processing addons load from a CDN at runtime, which some browsers block over CORS when the file is opened directly (`file://`).
 Serve the folder with a local server instead:

 **Option 1 — Node**

 ```bash
 npx serve .
 ```

 **Option 2 — Python**

 ```bash
 python3 -m http.server 8000
 ```